manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

     count_top( H, T, X0 ), succ( X0, X ).
 ```

-To round it out, this function finds the number of consecutive elements in a list that, starting from the beginning of the list, have the value `V`.
+To round it out, this function finds the number of consecutive elements in a list, starting from the beginning of the list, that have the value `V`.
 It recursively checks the first element of the list, and once it finds a value that doesn't match it stops checking.

 Lots of recursive functions in Prolog this week!

 ## Conclusion

 Some sneaky tricky challenges this week.
-I look forward to seeing what is in store for next week, and what appropriate/inappropiate languages I'll randomly select for myself.
+I look forward to seeing what's in store for next week, and what appropriate/inappropiate languages I'll randomly select for myself.

 Thanks as always!